Julien-cpsn/ATAC/README.md

 ## Description

 ATAC is **A**rguably a **T**erminal **A**PI **C**lient.
-It is based on well known clients such as Postman, Insomnia or even Bruno, but inside your terminal without any specific graphical environment needed.
+It is based on well known clients such as Postman, Insomnia, or even Bruno, but inside your terminal without any specific graphical environment needed.

-The philosophy of ATAC is to be free, account-less and offline for now and forever.
+The philosophy of ATAC is to be free, account-less, and offline for now and forever.

 ## How to use